DamienIrving/climate-analysis/README_unimelb_computing.md

 ## Help

-How to get in touch with IT support (i.e. Doug Morrison):

-1. The *preferred way* is through the [Science IT service desk](http://ithelp.science.unimelb.edu.au/servicedesk/)
+How to get in touch with IT support: [Science IT service desk](http://ithelp.science.unimelb.edu.au/servicedesk/)

-2. You can also email (support@earthsci.unimelb.edu.au is best), call us (x47222 for Doug), or drop by (room 301).
-These are less preferable because they don't provide an audit trail, and ultimately might lead to less IT support being provided to Earth Sciences.
-But it's certainly fine if you just want to ask us something, as opposed to have a problem which needs to be resolved.

 ## Abyss (abyss.earthsci.unimelb.edu.au)